-- There are no FDA-approved ingredients in coconut oil, so it’s not as safe as some other alternatives.
+- There are no FDA-approved ingredients in coconut oil, so it’s not as safe as other alternatives.

-Very affordable, and comes in a pump dispenser bottle that makes it easy to get the right amount of breast pump lubricant.
+It is very affordable and comes in a pump dispenser bottle that makes it easy to get the right amount of breast pump lubricant.
 The only downside to this product is that it doesn’t last as long as some other brands, so you may need to reapply it more often.